GuillaumeDMMarion/traffic-lights/README.rst

 trips.py
 --------

-For generating new trips on each episode.
+For generating new trips with random source/destination weights on each episode.

 sumoEnvQ.py
 -----------

-For creating the environment class with reset() and step() methods.
+For providing the environment class with reset() and step() methods.

 rlearning.py
 ------------

-For initiating the reinforcement learning through Keras+Tensorflow and eventually testing the results.
+For instantiation of the class and for initiating the reinforcement learning through Keras+Tensorflow and eventually vizualizing the results.